LykkeCity/Lykke-TradingAPI-Examples/README.md

 ## Client library

-To build client librari in dotnet core 3 need to add .proto files into project and configurate autogeneration for gRPC.
+To build client library in `dotnet core 3` need to add .proto files into the project and configure autogeneration for gRPC.

 Details you can see here: [TradingApi.Client](https://github.com/LykkeCity/Lykke-TradingAPI-Examples/tree/master/src/TradingApi.Client)